Rahulqqq/MERN-Project/README.md

 As an admin, you can add new products to the store and view orders.

 ## Contributing
 Contributions are welcome!
-Please create a pull request with your changes.
+Please create a pull request with your changes